ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 ERR_BAD_CERTIFICATE (6)
 : Processing of a certificate failed.
-For diagnosis purposes it is RECOMMMENDED to include information about the failing certificate in the error message.
+For diagnosis purposes it is RECOMMMENDED to include information about the failing certificate in the error message field.
 For example, the certificate was of an unsupported type, or the certificate was revoked by its signer.
-  A TAM receiving this error might attempt to use an alternate certificate.
+  A TEEP implementation receiving this error might attempt to use an alternate certificate.

 ERR_ATTESTATION_REQUIRED (7)
-: Indicates that the TEEP Agent requires attestation of the TAM.
+: Indicates that the TEEP implementation sending this error requires attestation of the TEEP imlementation receiving this error.

 ERR_CERTIFICATE_EXPIRED (9)
 : A certificate has expired or is not currently valid.
-  A TAM receiving this error might attempt to renew its certificate before using it again.
+  A TEEP implementation receiving this error might attempt to renew its certificate before using it again.

 ERR_TEMPORARY_ERROR (10)
 : A miscellaneous
-  temporary error, such as a memory allocation failure, occurred while processing the request message.
+  temporary error, such as a memory allocation failure, occurred while processing the TEEP message.
-  A TAM receiving this error might retry the same request at a later point in time.
+  A TEEP implementation receiving this error might retry the last message it sent to the sender of this error at some later point, which is up to the implementation.

 ERR_MANIFEST_PROCESSING_FAILED (17)
 : The TEEP Agent encountered one or more manifest processing failures.